micke/devflow/README.md

 Install [hub](https://github.com/github/hub) and configure hub to work with devflow.
 This will use the `pr` command from devflow to populate your template with story id, url and title.
+After setting this up all you need to do is run `git p-r`

 ### To open the PR in your `$EDITOR`
 ```